ldehaudt/N_Puzzle_solver/README.md

 # N_Puzzle

 A solver for the puzzle everyone played as a kid.
-In the classic tile sliding game N_Puzzle, the goal is to recreate a picture by sliding around tiles.
+In the classic tile sliding game N_Puzzle, the goal is to recreate a picture by sliding around it's pieces.
+Pretty neat stuff.

 This program uses A* pathfinding with different heuristics to find the fastest way to solve the puzzle. it features customizable options to like a greedy mode, a uniform mode, and a multiplier mode.